sterpe/vim-jslint/README.md

 * `g:JSLHint_auto_check`

 Checking JavaScript code at real time and automatically or not, default value is `1`.
-If you want to manually call command manually, please add configuration in `.vimrc`:
+If you want to manually call command manually, please disable auto checking in `.vimrc`.
+For example:

 ```vim
 "disable auto checking